 How to Make a POLST Form

 A health care professional can help you create a POLST form if you enter a medical facility or health care setting -- such as a hospital, nursing home, or hospice care in a facility or at home.
+If a member of the medical staff does not ask you whether you want to create a POLST form, you may ask for one.
 To be valid, the POLST form must be signed by a qualified health care provider, such as a doctor or nurse practitioner.
-If a member of the medical staff does not ask you whether you want to create a POLST form, you may ask for one.
+You or your legally appointed health care representative should also sign the form.